supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Minimization using K Map.md

 1. variables that change $= m$
 2. variables that do not change $= (n-m)$

-Product term or Sum term contains $(n-m)$ literals since those variables that change will be reduced.
+Product term contains $(n-m)$ literals since those variables that change will be reduced.

 ![[Minimization using K Map-20240620185644249.webp]]